Skip to contents

 seed

-an numeric seed to initialize the random number generator (for reproducibility).
+Integer, seed for the random number generator (for reproducibility).

 Value